 What should you do when you’re short on time and blowing your monthly budget but still have to feed a family of four?
 Here are some nutritious and cheap dinner ideas for your weeknight grind.

 *This article contains affiliate links.
 It doesn’t cost you anything, but if you click on the link and buy something, we’ll earn a small commission to help our writing team create more great articles.*

 What Are Some Good Cheap Dinner Ideas to Eat Healthy?

 Cheap dinner ideas start with the right budget-friendly pantry.
 Furthermore, the trick is to stock up on cost-effective staples when these items are on sale.
 Check for store brand pasta, spaghetti, veggie, and root vegetables that go on sale on your weekly special newspaper inserts.
-In addition, taking out your slow cooker can make inexpensive cuts of meats taste tender.
+Taking out your slow cooker can make inexpensive cuts of meats taste tender.

 In general, thinking outside of the box can make all the difference when looking for dirt-cheap food budget meals.
-Moreover, focusing on root vegetables that are also nutrient-dense can pad your wallet as well as nourish growing bodies.
-Instead of defaulting to the white baked potato which doesn’t have a lot of fiber, switch to the equally budget-friendly sweet potato which is full of fiber and vitamins.
+Focusing on root vegetables that are also nutrient-dense can pad your wallet as well as nourish growing bodies.
+Instead of defaulting to the white baked potato, which doesn’t have a lot of fiber, switch to the equally budget-friendly sweet potato, full of fiber and vitamins.
 In fact, easy-to-make meals don’t have to be complicated.
-Try a loaded sweet potato with paprika, black beans, salsa, green onions, and sour cream and add a salad for a healthy dinner that doesn’t break the bank.
+Try a loaded sweet potato with paprika, black beans, salsa, green onions, and sour cream, and add a salad for a healthy dinner that doesn’t break the bank.

 Cheap Taco Dinner Ideas